-Application for the alteration or demolition of a heritage property, the repeal of a designating by-law or the removal of a listed property from the Heritage Register will follow the requirements and process outlined in the Ontario Heritage Act and the City's delegated authority by-law and will take place within the timeframes outlined by the Act (see below).
-The general process will be as follows:
+Application for the alteration or demolition of a heritage property, the repeal of a designating by-law or the removal of a listed property from the Heritage Register will follow the requirements and processes outlined in the Ontario Heritage Act and the City's delegated authority by-law and will take place within the timeframes outlined by the Act (see below).
+In general, the process will be as follows:

-- 1. The applicant meets with staff at a pre-consultation meeting before submitting an application where staff will advise on their proposal and establish waiver of document submission, if applicable, and/or any additional documentation that might be required.
+The applicant meets with staff at a pre-submission meeting before submitting an application where staff will advise on their proposal and establish waiver of document submission, if applicable, and/or any additional documentation that might be required.
 It is the responsibility of the applicant to reach out to staff to coordinate the meeting.
-The meeting will be coordinated by the Economic Development Officer Heritage Planning.
-Alternately, the applicant may undertake preconsultation through the Planning Division's Preconsultation process for applications which require an associated Planning Act application. - The applicant submits a completed heritage permit application form or notice of intent and all required documentation.
+The meeting will be coordinated by the Economic

+- Development Officer Heritage Planning.
+For applications with an associated Planning Act application which are participating in the City's preconsultation process, heritage staff will inform the applicant of the requirement to participate in a heritage specific pre-submission meeting.
+There is no additional fee to participate in a pre-submission meeting. - 2.
+The applicant submits a completed heritage permit application form or notice of intent and all required documentation.
 Staff review application for completeness and request additional information if necessary.
-A notice of receipt is served on the applicant when the application is deemed complete. - 3.
-For applications where authority is delegated to staff, staff review the application and approve, approve with conditions, or deny the application.
+A notice of receipt is served on the applicant when the application is deemed complete. - For applications where authority is delegated to staff, staff review the application and approve, approve with conditions, or deny the application.
 A notice of decision is served on the applicant.
 The applicant may appeal the decision to Council. - 4.
-For application where authority is not delegated or where recommendations from the Municipal Heritage Committee are required, staff prepare a report for the Municipal Heritage Committee including a staff recommendation, the application and all submitted documents. - 5.
+For applications where authority is not delegated or where recommendations from the Municipal Heritage Committee are required, staff prepare a report for the Municipal Heritage Committee including a staff recommendation, the application, and all submitted documents. - 5.
 The application is reviewed by the Municipal Heritage Committee which makes a recommendation, through a resolution, regarding the application. - 6.
 For applications for which authority is delegated to staff in consultation with the Municipal Heritage Committee, staff serve a notice of decision, approving, approving with conditions, or denying the application, on the applicant.
 The applicant may appeal the decision to Council. - 7.
 For applications where authority is not delegated, staff prepare a report for Council including the Municipal Heritage Committee's recommendation, the application, and all submitted documents. - 8.
-Council reviews the application and makes a decision to approve, approve with conditions, or deny the application. - Staff execute the appropriate documents, provide notification to the owner, revise the Heritage Register, publish appropriate public notifications, and notify the Ontario Heritage Trust, as necessary with respect to the type and outcome of the application.
+Council reviews the application and makes a decision to approve, approve with conditions, or deny the application. - 9.
+Staff execute the appropriate documents, bring forward any amending or repealing by-laws to Council, provide notification to the owner, revise the Heritage Register, publish appropriate public notices, and notify the Ontario Heritage Trust, as necessary with respect to the type and outcome of the application.

-For applications to repeal a designation by-law that also includes the demolition of the designated property in question, the applications should be submitted simultaneously and will be processed as a single application.
-However, the designating by-law will only be repealed after the property has been demolished and an inspection carried out by a Building Inspector.
+For applications to repeal a designation by-law that also include the demolition of the designated property in question, the applications should be submitted simultaneously and will be processed as a single application.
+However, the designating by-law will only be repealed after the property has been demolished and a final inspection carried out by a Building Inspector.
 Similarly, a listed property for which demolition is proposed will only be removed from the Heritage Register once the property has been demolished and an inspection carried out.

 Building and/or demolition permits will not be issued until heritage permits have been issued as per the requirements of the Building Code Act.
 Similarly, applications under the Planning Act will not be approved until heritage permits have been issued for the proposed alterations or demolition.
+Applicants may submit their Heritage applications concurrently with their Building and Planning applications.